Zazzle

 Zazzle is an American online marketplace that allows designers and customers to create their own products with independent manufacturers (clothing, posters, etc.), as well as use images from participating companies.
 Zazzle has partnered with many brands to amass a collection of digital images from companies like Disney, Warner Brothers and NCAA sports teams.

-Zazzle claims to have over 300 million unique products listed on the site.
+History

-Zazzle was launched from their garage by Robert, Bobby, and Jeffrey Beaver, and went live in 2005.
+Zazzle was launched in 2005.
+It is based in Redwood City, California.
 The company received an initial investment of US$16 million in July 2005 from Google investors John Doerr and Ram Shriram, and an additional investment of US$30 million in October 2007.